Covid-19: Why are more than a million eligible Kiwis unboosted?

 University of Auckland vaccinologist Associate Professor Helen Petousis-Harris suspected many Kiwis didn't realise boosting could make a big difference against Omicron, compared with two doses alone.

-Given this, she said having two courses shouldn't have been termed double dosed, rather than "fully vaccinated".
+Given this, she said having two courses should have been termed double dosed, rather than "fully vaccinated".

 "So, there may be a perception out there that the goalposts keep shifting, and many people might just be thinking, 'why should I?' about boosting, and that they think they've already done their best."